 The process for filing a workers’ compensation claim in San Diego is more complicated than you think.
 Without legal representation, your claim could be denied.
 That’s why it’s critical that you notify your employer, seek immediate medical help, and consult with an attorney as soon as possible.

-The legal team at Law Office of Robert A. McLaughlin can handle the rest.
+The legal team at McLaughlin & Sanchez can handle the rest.
 Contact us today to schedule a free case review.